Get a Free Quote

 3. Good Prep Saves Time and Money

-When your furniture is properly prepared—wrapped, disassembled if needed, and labeled—it’s easier and faster for movers to load and unload.
+When your furniture is properly prepared wrapped, disassembled if needed, and labeled it’s easier and faster for movers to load and unload.
 This can reduce labor costs and prevent delays.
 Plus, it gives you peace of mind knowing your furniture is safe.

 Essential Furniture Moving Supplies

-1. Moving Blankets and Pads
+Moving Blankets and Furniture Pads

-2. Bubble Wrap and Stretch Wrap
+Bubble Wrap and Plastic Stretch Wrap

-3. Furniture Sliders and Dollies
+Furniture Sliders and Hand Trucks (Dollies)

-4. Packing Tape and Straps
+Heavy-Duty Packing Tape and Tie-Down Straps

-5. Corner Protectors
+Edge and Corner Protectors

-6. Boxes and Ziplock Bags for Hardware
+Labeled Boxes and Ziplock Bags for Small Hardware

 Step-by-Step | How to Prepare Furniture for Long-Distance Moving